 Fifth Avenue starts just north of Washington Square

 and goes all the way north up to 143rd street in Harlem.
-It is one of the world's most expensive streets, especially the area between 49th and 59th street where some of the most prestigious stores can be found.
+It is one of the world's most expensive streets, in particular the area between 49th and 59th Streets where some of the most prestigious stores can be found.